xcrafter/react-native-xmpp/README.md

 import rnxmpp.RNXMPPPackage;
 ```

-Add the `ReactVideoPackage` class to your list of exported packages.
+Add the `RNXMPPPackage` class to your list of exported packages.

 ```java
 @Override